 - Retweets -> 3

-This indicator describes the degree of alignment of the target group with the entire population of a given page or platform.
+This indicator describes the degree to which a target audience matches the entire population of an analyzed platform.
 At Sotrender the indicator is mostly used in Audience Scan reports.
 The Affinity Index shows the scale of matching the selected feature/category to the target audience against the overall Facebook population.